SaltyGoo/saltygoo.github.io/_posts/2020-11-13-grow-organ.md

 - The organ is unusually larger or unusually smaller than normal.
 - If supplied with fresh blood, the organ will not shrivel away after 1 day.
-- The organ has an independent reservoir to stored blood, and need only drink it occasionally rather than be constantly supplied.
+- The organ has an independent reservoir of stored blood, and need only drink it occasionally rather than be constantly supplied.
 - The organ is animated, can follow simple commands and move under its own power (classically by means of spindly limbs, but fleshcrafters are a crafty and daring cohort).

 ###### grow + organ